P-EBT Family Information

 What are Pandemic EBT (P-EBT) Benefits?

-Thanks to federal COVID-19 relief funding from the U.S. Department of Agriculture, many families in Washington state will start to receive Pandemic EBT (P-EBT) benefits beginning late-July and through the end of summer.
-These benefits will help buy groceries while children are home during the summer months.
+Federal relief funding from the U.S. Department of Agriculture for July and August 2023 to help buy groceries while children are home during the summer months.

 -